-- CS 458: Introduction to Information Security - Software Engineering/Law elective course which can be one of the following: - o CS 425: Database Organization, - o CS 487: Software Engineering, - o LAW 252: Law of Privacy, - o LAW 285: Cyber Fraud and Privacy Class Actions, - o LAW 295: Data Privacy and Security. - LAW 478: Computer and Network Privacy and Security: Ethical, Legal, and Technical Considerations.

-Science and Engineering Science coursework requirements are kept same as the Computer Engineering program.
-6 credits of discrete mathematics and statistics requirement for ABET cybersecurity programs are satisfied via MATH 474 and CS 331.
+- Law elective course which can be one of the following: - LAW 252: Law of Privacy, - o LAW 285: Cyber Fraud and Privacy Class Actions, - LAW 295: Data Privacy and Security, - LAW 478: Computer and Network Privacy and Security: Ethical, Legal, and Technical Considerations. - Computer Architecture Elective which can be one of the following: - ECE 485 Computer Organization and Design - CS 470 Computer Architecture - Discrete mathematics and statistics requirement for ABET cybersecurity programs are satisfied via MATH 374 and CS 330.